 16) Bloody Nose

-Bloody noses are certainly common throughout all pregnancy, but some mothers could this lovely side effect pretty quickly.
+Bloody noses are certainly common throughout all pregnancy, but some mothers could have this lovely side effect pretty quickly.

 17) Ears Plugged Up